Zo1an/timer-app/README.md

 ## Developement

-This project was created to test Tauriv2 and Github Actions.
+This project was created with Next.JS and was used to test Tauriv2 and Github Actions.

 ## TODO